Molave, Zamboanga del Sur: Economy

 Molave is the commercial hub of the Salug Valley.
-Rice trading, milling and farming are major agricultural industries, and glass and aluminum are major non-agricultural industries.
+Rice trading, milling and farming are major agricultural industries, others are major non-agricultural industries.
 Molave's economy is focused on agricultural production; 91.85 percent of its total land area is devoted to agriculture, and 1,378.5 ha are irrigated and planted with rice.
 Corn, coconut, cassava, bananas, camote, and other vegetables are also grown.
 They are marketed to neighboring towns and cities as far as Cebu.
 Molave has 23 farmer cooperatives (19 of which are registered), with a total membership of 7,566.